Varanasi Police Commissionerate

 The Varanasi Police Commissionerate is the primary law enforcement agency for the city of Varanasi in the Indian state of Uttar Pradesh.
 It is a unit of the Uttar Pradesh Police and has the primary responsibilities of law enforcement and investigation within the limits of Varanasi.
 It is headed by the Commissioner of Police (CP), who is an IPS officer of ADGP rank, and is assisted by two Additional Commissioners of Police (Addl.
 CP) who are of DIG rank, and two Deputy Commissioners of Police (DCP), who are of SP rank.

 History

 Before March 2021, Varanasi District Police came under the Varanasi Police Zone and Varanasi Police Range of Uttar Pradesh Police.
 Varanasi zone is headed by an IPS officer in the rank of Additional Director General of Police (ADG), whereas the Varanasi range is headed by an IPS officer in the rank of Inspector General of Police (IG).

 The police administration of Varanasi district was headed by the Senior Superintendent of Police (SSP), who was an IPS officer.
 He was assisted by four Superintendents of Police (SP)/Additional Superintendents of Police (Addl.
 SP) (City, Rural, Protocol, Traffic).
-The district was divided into eight police circles, each with a responsibilitiesrcle Officer (CO) in the rank of Deputy Superintendent of Police.
+The district was divided into eight police circles, each with a Circle Officer (CO) in the rank of Deputy Superintendent of Police.
+This administration of the police now falls under the Varanasi Police Commissionerate.